hollowdoor/super_resolve/README.md

 For some usages this library could be overkill.
 When you want to grab data from a lot of different data sources in a very tight time interval this library could be very useful.

 Note that some values might not work correctly.
-The type checking mechanism has been tuned to work with almost all possible javascript types.
+The type checking mechanism in `super-resolve` has been tuned to work with almost all possible javascript types.
 Some native types might trip up `super-resolve`.
 Typically you won't have to worry about this since most data returned from a promise will be JSON compatible.
-As long as your data conforms to JSON then `super-resolve` should work fine.

 The best possible values to pass to `super-resolve`: